joelcw/joelcw.github.io/_posts/2014-03-22-hang-together.md

 ##Loomings

-For some months now, I've had the powerful intuition that a number of apparently unrelated groups of people share an important thing in common: they fall into some highly stigmatized category, and have to deal with mental health professionals, mental health charities, and/or other members of the medical community (broadly defined) relating to their stigmatised circumstances or conditions.
+For some months now, I've had the powerful intuition that a number of apparently unrelated groups of people share an important thing in common: they fall into some highly stigmatized category, and have to deal with mental health professionals, mental health charities, and/or other members of the medical community (broadly defined) relating to their stigmatized circumstances or conditions.
 Here are the communities I have in mind: Trans/Genderqueer/Gender-nonconforming people who need to deal with medical professionals regarding gender in some way, LBGP people who deal with the same professionals regarding sexuality, addicts/alcoholics, people suffering from depression, anxiety, or PTSD (especially with PTSD related to sexual assault or other "domestic" violence).

 Connecting these different communities may be a wild idea, but I think they share the following in common, and so would be natural allies: